romain-gilliotte/timeslot-dag/README.md

 # Objectives

-Timeslot DAG does not aim in any way to replace full-featured date libraries.
+TimeslotDAG does not aim in any way to replace full-featured date libraries.

 The main goals were: